Raqueldelamer/Capstone-tarot/README.md

 ### Challenges
 - Vercel took a while to deploy being that it is very finicky about quotations used in HTML

+### Daily Project Log Day 1, Week 2 11/18/2024
+### Tasks completed
+- Added a contact page with an email form that integrates an api endpoint with api keys hidden in a proxy server.
+- styled and edited components more with tailwind css.
+- edited About page content.
+- edited global.css style by removing tailwind defaults
+- edited tarot-data.json content
+- update readme.md

 ### Daily Project Log Day 5, Week 1
 ### Tasks completed